CorporateRewards/docs-redstone/source/includes/api/products/delete_product.md

 ## Delete Product

-You can also delete products over the api as shown.
+You can also delete products over the API as shown.
 Products can only be deleted by the supplier of the product.

  Deleting a product will: